maryrosecook/closures-and-process-workshop/worksheet.md

 I'll take the code sample below and demonstrate my process of trying to answer the question in the comment.
 I'll keep a written log.
 Each log entry will have this format:

-* What I will do:
+* What I did:
 * Why:

 ```
-// What output does this code produce and why?
+// What output does this code produce?
+Why?

 function bar() {
   return foo;